CagriCatik/Vehicle-Network-Standards/webpage/docs/FMEA/chapter_8/1_benefits_fmea.md

    By identifying and addressing potential failure modes early in the development process, FMEA helps in reducing the time required to bring a product or process to market.
 This reduction in development time is achieved by eliminating the need for extensive rework or redesigns that might otherwise be necessary to address failures identified later in the process.
 This benefit is particularly valuable in industries where time-to-market is a critical factor in maintaining competitiveness.

-# Shortcomings of Failure Modes and Effects Analysis (FMEA)
+# Shortcomings of Failure Modes and Effects Analysis

 While FMEA offers numerous benefits, it is not without its limitations.
 Understanding these shortcomings is essential for effectively applying FMEA in practice.